posworkshop/hugo-theme-m10c/README.md

 JavaScript is used for ajax calls to the subscrption endpoint.
 The widget is hidden for browser with JS disabled.

-### Consiguration
+### Configuration

-This theme has a email subscription widget that fires off the subscribe request to be handled by another server.
+This theme has a email subscription widget that fires off the subscribe request to be handled by an endpoint.

-You can customize the widget with the following setting:
+It can be customized with the following settings under `params.subscribe`:

 - `enabled`: turns the widget on, this has to be true for the widget to show up
 - `message`: short description for the widget